-The colorful tetras of South America have relatives just as colorful in the region of the Congo River in Africa.
+The colorful tetras of South America have relatives that are just as colorful in the region of the Congo River in Africa.
 One of these species is the Congo Tetra, which shines in all the colors of the rainbow.
-It was not discovered until 1949 and was not imported as a common aquarium fish until the 1960’s.
-For years, aquarists tried to breed this species successfully, and had mixed results, as the beauty of the fish diminished with each successive breeding out of their native Congo River, with the extended central tail area all but disappearing in successive generations.
+It was not discovered until 1949 and was not imported as a common aquarium fish until the 1960s.
+For years, aquarists tried to breed this species successfully and had mixed results, as the beauty of the fish diminished with each successive breeding out of their native Congo River, with the extended central tail area all but disappearing in successive generations.

 |Scientific Name||Phenacogrammus interruptus|

 Alestopetersius interruptus, Hemigrammalestes interruptus, Micralestes interruptus